deckar01/EMA-VFI/README.md

 ## Performance

+### Compute

+Inference calls within shared edges are optimized by caching and reusing "feature bones" between image pairs.

+### VRAM

-Inference calls within shared edges are optimized by caching feature extraction "bones" between image pairs.
-Frames are produced in the order needed for streaming to a video encoder.
-Cached VRAM "bones" are freed as soon the interpolation edge is no longer part of the window containing the current frame.
-The VRAM buffer used on top of the pytorch model is approximately `|image + features| * (2 * n + 3)`, where `n` is the number of timelines (input cameras).
+When the four points bounding the sample point change, the corresponding memory is freed.
+The buffer used on top of the pytorch model is approximately `|image + features| * (2 * n + 3)`, where `n` is the number of timelines (input cameras).

+### RAM

+Frames are produced in the order needed for streaming hologram quilts to a video encoder.

+### IO

+File and en/decoding IO run in parallel with inference using pytorch multiprocessing.
+Data is pipelines through CPU tensor queues.

 ## Dependencies